 The emergence of the AIF Regime

-Now until about 2012 India only governed only Venture Capital Funds from the mid-’90s and so, and then there was a real regulatory empties, to bring within the fold of a wider set of regulations all soughts of alternative private funds.
+Now until about 2012 India only governed only Venture Capital Funds from the mid-’90s and so, and then there was a real regulatory empties, to bring within the fold of a wider set of regulations all soughts of an alternative private fund.
 Today the entire gamete of entirely private pooled funds are covered in the AIF Regime

-How are the AIF investment structures?
+How are the Alternative Investment Funds structures?

 There are 3 categories of Alternative Investment Funds.
 These are designed by the Government and by the regulator to allow the concessional benefits available depending on which category you fall.